Metaphysicist0/Metaphysicist0/README.md

  (Dept of Control Science and Engineering, Supervisor: Prof. [Peng Qi](https://cse.tongji.edu.cn/6b/68/c15581a158568/page.htm)).

 - 🔭 I’m currently studying Automation @ Tongji Univ. and working on AI4Medical.
 Undergraduate graduation in 2025.
-- 🌱 I mainly focus on AI4Medical, Biomedical Engineering, Intelligent Medical Robotics (aiming to reach the level 5 (standard of automation proposed by Prof. [Guang-Zhong Yang (RAE Fellow (FREng), fellow of IEEE, IET, AIMBE, IAMBE, MICCAI)](https://imr.sjtu.edu.cn/en/po_facultyv/532.html), and Medical Image Analysis.
+- 🌱 I mainly focus on AI4Medical, Biomedical Engineering, Intelligent Medical Robotics (aiming to reach the level 5 (standard of automation proposed by Prof. [Guang-Zhong Yang (RAE Fellow (FREng), Fellow of IEEE, IET, AIMBE, IAMBE, MICCAI)](https://imr.sjtu.edu.cn/en/po_facultyv/532.html), and Medical Image Analysis.
 -
-- I hope to discuss, communicate, and cooperate with friends, especially peers with backgrounds in artificial intelligence, clinical medicine, mechatronics, and mechanism and machine theory under the concept of 'From the doctors, by the engineers, for the patients.' (proposed by Prof. [Junbo Ge, (FCAS)](https://ibs.fudan.edu.cn/ab/33/c21163a240435/page.htm).
+- I hope to discuss, communicate, and cooperate with friends, especially peers with backgrounds in artificial intelligence, clinical medicine, mechatronics, and mechanism and machine theory under the concept of 'From the doctors, by the engineers, for the patients.' (proposed by Prof. [Junbo Ge, (Fellow of CAS, ESC, ACC, AHA, one of the leading cardiologists in the world)](https://ibs.fudan.edu.cn/ab/33/c21163a240435/page.htm).
 -
 - Let's make the world better!
 -